anOsuPlayer/Moona/GUIDE.md

 > NOTE 1: **ALWAYS use the Moona.Init() instruction IN THE MAIN METHOD.**

-> NOTE 2: what I do NOT advice is to add this line *in the middle of your code*: it's always better to write this instruction at the beginning of your main method, in order to avoid complications
+> NOTE 2: what I do NOT advice is to add this line *in the middle of your code*: it's always better to write this instruction at the beginning of your main method, in order to avoid complications.

 ### Mother Nature
 I chose this title in order to highlight the word "Nature" to your eyes.
 Inside this class, indeed, are stored *static fields that store ALL the natures inside the framework*.